Brandonsuh/carly-challenge/README.md

 I have created an Azure SQL database and deployed the project on Azure.

+The domain and IP Whitelisting can be done on the Azure/AWS platforms, e.g. firewall settings or domain/IP filtering.

 The following Restful APIs are implemented in Json format.

 Get all the bookings